 Economic damages from a motorcycle accident may include:

 - current and/or past medical expenses related to treatment after the accident

-- expenses related to future medical treatment
+- expenses related to future medical treatment such as physical therapy

 - lost wages from being unable to work

 - lost or diminished earning capacity due to an accident-related disability

 Special damages may be easier to calculate because they are typically based on exact dollar amounts you have lost, or continue to pay over time.